S3B4S/dept-takehome/README.md

   - Company
 ```

-I do not expect the site to make a lot of varying requests, as well as the shape of the data would match the potential general purpose REST api (`/cases` for all cases, `/clients` for all clients etc.).
+I do not expect the site to make a lot of varying requests, as well as the shape of the data matching the potential general-purpose REST API (`/cases` for all cases, `/clients` for all clients etc.).
 We also will need to upload images to use for the covers.
-Thus our CMS will have the following two requirements;
+Thus our CMS will have the following requirements;
 1. Make content available through REST endpoints
 2. Be able to upload images
 3. All of this available in the free tier

-My eyes then fell upon ButterCMS, which I had also heard of previously and did satisfy above requirements.
+My eyes then fell upon ButterCMS, which I had also heard of previously and did satisfy the above requirements.

-Deployment will be done on Netlify, so whenever content gets published in ButterCMS it will trigger Netlify to initiate the build process and deploy the newly generated static sites.
+The deployment will be done on Netlify, so whenever content gets published in ButterCMS it will trigger Netlify to initiate the build process and deploy the newly generated static sites.
 This can be done through the [webhooks of ButterCMS](https://buttercms.com/docs/api/#webhooks) and the [build hooks from Netlify](https://docs.netlify.com/configure-builds/build-hooks/).

 So, all in all, we are using
 - ButterCMS for the content